Sink Connector Development Guide

 - β

-Schema info available via
+Schema info remains available through

 TOML Structure